tremho/docholiday/docs/config.md

 ### The `doc-holiday.conf` configuration file

-The behavior of doc-holiday for any given invocation is determieed by the settings within the `doc-holiday.conf` file that resides in the current directory (presumed to be the root directory of a project being documented), or another file if so specified via the _config_ argument passed on the command line.
+The behavior of doc-holiday for any given invocation is determined by the settings within the `doc-holiday.conf` file that resides in the current directory (presumed to be the root directory of a project being documented), or another file if so specified via the _config_ argument passed on the command line.